· course-lesson · 34 min read

 <option value="none">— No User —</option>

-{users.map((u) => (
+{users.map((u: User) => (

-<option key={u.id} value={u.id}>
+<option key={u.id} value={u.id} >

 {u.name}